FAQs

 QUICK OVERVIEW

-Zacks creates consensus estimates and ratings for 5,200 companies, of which about 650 are ADRs, and 660 are Canadian firms trading on Canadian exchanges; the remaining ~ 3,900 being US or Canadian firms trading on US and OTC Market exchanges.
+Zacks creates consensus estimates and ratings for 5,200 companies, of which about 650 are ADRs, and 660 are Canadian firms trading on Canadian exchanges.
+The remaining ~3,900 are US or Canadian firms trading on US and OTC Market exchanges.

-The Zacks consensus data includes estimates made by analysts at 151 US and Canadian brokerage firms.
-The Zacks consensus does not include estimates made by S&P, Morningstar or Value Line, but does include estimates made by analysts at Zacks who produce Independent Research for a universe of 1,120 companies.
+Zacks consensus data includes estimates made by analysts at 151 US and Canadian brokerage firms.
+It does not include estimates made by S&P, Morningstar or Value Line.
+However, it includes estimates made by analysts at Zacks who produce Independent Research for a universe of 1,120 companies.

 Standardized Consensus Estimate items